clarkfitzg/course_planning/bigdata.md

 Stat 128 or consent of the instructor.
 Students should be comfortable with computer programming.

+## Evaluation

+- 60% Assignments
+- 15% Midterm
+- 5% Participation
+- 20% Final Project

+4 to 8 assignments over the course of the semester will pose challenging data analysis problems on real data sets.
+Some assignments will feature 'dirty' data: missing, noisy, and possibly erroneous.
+This will require students to make judgement calls about when and where to apply various statistical techniques, such as imputation.

+## Topics

+STAT 129 will primarily use the Python programming language for instruction in class, but will also include content on Structured Query Language (SQL) and bash.

 > Comments:
 >
 > CF: STAT 128 focuses on R, so any student who takes both STAT 128 and 129 will have at least been exposed to the 4 most common languages in data science.